Warning old post alert…Lessons were learned and sometimes the hard way, this post is designed to guide an author and nothing more.

 In all honesty I don’t particularly buy the above statement, but low and behold I had received a full manuscript assessment and the whole manuscript had even been highlighted for errors.

 The oxford editors were slow, and it took a lot of chasing.
 Books take time and so do they, parting with sums of money for this service is something you will have to trust your gut instincts with.
-Overall I am happy with the service although it took a year as opposed to 6 weeks.

 - Think long and hard about contacting an editing or assessment agency and if they have a reputation that can be trustworthy.
 Check them out, look up the people they work with and for on twitter.